Seacats' Patricia Woolsey hits state-qualifying mark in 500 free in Omaha

 People are also reading…

-Woolsey said there were plenty of exciting times and finishes among the girlx races.
+Woolsey said there were plenty of exciting times and finishes among the girls races.

 Patricia Woolsey earned an automatic qualifying time to the state meet in the 500 Free.
 Woolsey placed fifth in 5 minutes, 28.87 seconds.